Wengorito/Vidly/README.md

 - Bootswatch: free themes for Bootstrap (Lumen)
 - DataTables: a plug-in for the jQuery Javascript library.
 It is a highly flexible tool, built upon the foundations of progressive enhancement, that adds all of these advanced features to any HTML table
 - Typeahead.js: flexible JavaScript library that provides a strong foundation for building robust typeaheads
-- Bootbox.js: a small JavaScript library which allows you to create programmatic dialog boxes using Bootstrap modals, without having to worry about creating, managing, or removing any of the required DOM elements or JavaScript event handlers
 - toastr: a Javascript library for non-blocking notifications.

 ### Unit tests